ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 No nation can become fully and perma?
 nently civilized and enlightened, when the
 mothers are not, to a good degree, quali?
-fied to discharge the duties of hom
+fied to discharge the duties of home
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_carlacox_ver01:data:sn84026965:00294551244:1860092501:0028/pct:50.097276,69.086232,16.083009,18.801029/!600,600/0/default.jpg"/>
 </td>